 Have you heard the latest offshore IFA grift warning people about how a British pension is now subject to Spanish Wealth Tax post-Brexit?
 Not only that, the advice to avoid the low annual Spanish Wealth Tax is to transfer to a QROPS – though the catch is that the underlying assets have larger costs than the supposed annual tax.

 A smaller resulting pension fund and higher fees don’t seemed to be mentioned in the same sales articles.
+Also, there is no mention of age and how that may impact on whether a pension would be assessed.

-We have seen a lot of activity by offshore advisers looking to promote QROPS (link) to those with UK pensions that reside within the EU.
+We have seen a lot of activity by offshore advisers looking to promote QROPS to those with UK pensions that reside within the EU.
 However, much of it based purely around the opinion of one particular Malta based adviser firm, Blevins Franks.
 Now, we hold Blevins Franks tax guides in high esteem and we respect their opinion.
 However, in this instance Blevins Franks have used words like “may be” rather than British pensions “will be” subject to Spanish Wealth Tax.

 Perhaps the readers of this article can enlighten us.